Lello1987/box-rest/README.md

-# box-rest
-This is the box backend rest project
+# Skeleton project for Swagger